Nicolo-Nordio/PersonalPortfolio/README.md

 # Personal Portfolio

-This personal portfolio archieved all my works and projects during the years.
+This personal portfolio archieved all my school works and projects during the years.

 Site ---> https://nicolonordio.netlify.app/